rust-lang/book/src/appendix-07-nightly-rust.md

 ### Maintenance time

-The Rust project only supports the most recent stable version, which means the maintenance time of a stable version is six weeks.
-When a new stable version released, the old version reaches its EOL(end-of-life).
+The Rust project supports the most recent stable version.
+When a new stable version is released, the old version reaches its end of life (EOL).
+This means each version is supported for six weeks.

 ### Unstable Features